MakeSchool-Tutorials/interview-prep-tutorial/2_Basic_Math_Operations.md

 What will be covered in this chapter

 ex.
-1. depth-first search
+1. Integer vs. Float
-1. breadth-first search
+1. Addition, Subtraction, Multiplication, Division, Integer Division
-1. shortest path
+1. Powers and other advanced math functions

 # Intro to Topic